jmit-modern/skill-finder/README.md

-# Project Estimator of ScrumSourcing
+# Skill Finder of ScrumSourcing

 ## Project setup
  ### Ruby on Rails